Skip to Main Content

 In the news: Federal Reserve drops rates in September meeting

 Relief may be on the horizon for cardholders.
-In the September meeting, the Federal Reserve dropped interest rates for the first time since 2020.
-This means lower interest rates for cardholders and, hopefully, a sign of more interest rate drops in the future.
-While this is a great sign, it won’t resolve the effects of high inflation in 2023.
+In the September meeting, the Federal Reserve dropped interest rates for the first time since 2020, which means lower interest rates for cardholders.
+Considering this is a relatively steep cut from the Feds, it may also be a sign of more interest rate drops.

 Our data: What’s the average approval rate of low-interest cards?